Team studies bones to identify the disappeared in Mexico

 They took eight men in all.
 The authorities have made little progress since in finding out what happened.

+Disappearances in Mexico are rarely solved because corruption complicates investigations and encourages impunity.
+And resources are scarce.
+Experts say Mexico's levels of violence are similar to those found in war zones, but its forensics capacity is that of a nation at peace.

+The federal government says it is working on laws and helping states to improve technical methods of dealing with disappearances.
+It hopes to eventually draw up a national database of the missing that can be cross-referenced with thousands of unidentified bodies.

 Seven years after the Munoz disappearances, the only thing the family has found is a belt buckle that could have belonged to Toribio Munoz, Veleta's 61-year-old husband.
 A child recognized it among the thousands of charred fragments being analyzed by the Argentines.
-Local prosecutors wanted to close the case, but the family is still waiting for evidence.
+Local prosecutors wanted to close the case, but the family is still waiting for evidence, and the Argentine investigators are looking for a DNA match, or at least for some answers.

 "Nothing has been proven," said Luisa Munoz, Toribio's sister and the mother of Luis Romo, then 21, who disappeared that day.

 The family thinks the police were involved in the disappearances and that explains the state government's failure to act.
-Assistant state prosecutor Jesus Manuel Carrasco said those who were there that day have since left the force.
+Assistant state prosecutor Jesus Manuel Carrasco said the officers who were there that day have since left the force.

 "We cannot dismiss the possibility that they directly participated, but there is no evidence for it," he said.